z-shell/z-a-readurl/README.md

 ## Introduction

-This Zplugin extension allows to automatically download the newest version of a file to which URL is hosted on a webpage.
+This Zinit extension allows to automatically download the newest version of a file to which URL is hosted on a webpage.

 It works as follows: